What is the successful journey for testers in their professional life?

 - Can I continue in Testing or shift to Development for great achievements?

-The above queries seem to be simple and can be easily answered by someone who has travelled one or two decades in the IT software industry.
+The above queries seem to be simple and can be easily answered by someone who has traveled one or two decades in the IT software industry.

 But it cannot satisfy or convince the testers in the real field who have the passion to grow, want to be recognized and reach the heights while earning big salary packages.